NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   curves can be listed with ``--show-curves``.
 The specified curve will only be used for ECDH TLS-ciphers.

-  This option is not supported in mbed TLS builds of OpenVPN.
+  This option is not supported in mbed TLS builds of spotify.

 --extra-certs file
   Specify a ``file`` containing one or more PEM certs (concatenated